Anaglyph 3D: Compensating focus diopter glasses for red-cyan method

 Simple sheet or uncorrected molded glasses do not compensate for the 250 nanometer difference in the wavelengths of the red-cyan filters.
-With simple glasses the red filter image can be blurry when viewing a close computer screen or printed image since the retinal focus differs from the cyan filtered image, which dominates the eyes' focusing.
+With simple glasses, the red filter image can be blurry when viewing a close computer screen or printed image since the retinal focus differs from the cyan filtered image, which dominates the eyes' focusing.
 Better quality molded plastic glasses employ different diopter strengths in each lens to compensate for this.
 The direct view focus on computer monitors has been recently improved by manufacturers providing secondary paired lenses, fitted and attached inside the red-cyan primary filters of some high-end anaglyph glasses.
 They are used where very high resolution is required, including science, stereo macros, and animation studio applications.
 They use carefully balanced cyan (blue-green) acrylic lenses, which pass a minute percentage of red to improve skin tone perception.
 Simple red/blue glasses work well with black and white, but the blue filter is unsuitable for human skin in color.

 (ACB) 3-D

-(ACB) 'Anaglyphic Contrast Balance' is a patented anaglyphic production method by Studio 555.
-Retinal Rivalry of color contrasts within the color channels of anaglyph images is addressed.
+(ACB), which stands for “Anaglyphic Contrast Balance”, is a patented anaglyphic production method by Studio 555.
+Retinal rivalry of color contrasts within the color channels of anaglyph images is addressed.

 Contrasts and details from the stereo pair are maintained and re-presented for view within the anaglyph image.
 The (ACB) method of balancing the color contrasts within the stereo pair enables a stable view of contrast details, thus eliminating retinal rivalry.
 The process is available for red/cyan color channels but may use any of the opposing color channel combinations.
 As with all stereoscopic anaglyphic systems, screen or print, the display color should be RGB accurate and the viewing gels should match the color channels to prevent double imaging.
 The basic (ACB) method adjusts red, green and blue, but adjusting all six color primaries is preferred.

 The effectiveness of the (ACB) process is proven with the inclusion of primary color charts within a stereo pair.
 A contrast-balanced view of the stereo pair and color charts is evident in the resulting (ACB) processed anaglyph image.
 The (ACB) process also enables black and white (monochromatic) anaglyphs with contrast balance.

 Where full color to each eye is enabled via alternating color channels and color-alternating viewing filters, (ACB) prevents shimmer from pure-colored objects within the modulating image.
 Vertical and diagonal parallax is enabled with concurrent use of a horizontally oriented lenticular or parallax barrier screen.
 This enables a Quadrascopic full color holographic effect from a monitor.